BenCuff/github-pages-test/docs/data-vis.md

 If you are using a bar chart to show quarterly data, you should not colour every bar according to quarter as this can be difficult to read.
 One of the benefits of using week or quarter numbers is that it allows the same point in time to be compared across multiple years: for instance, comparing data from the most recent quarter with data from the same quarter last year.
 If you would like users to compare specific values in this way, this may be better achieved with plain text or a table than a chart.
 Analysis function guidance notes that “a well structured table can often be as powerful as a chart” in these situations, and that another option is to include both.

 {% capture card_content_7 %}
-Example 7: quarterly survey respondents, England and Wales, 2022 to 2023
+Example 7: Quarterly survey respondents, England and Wales, 2022 to 2023
 <div>
     <img src="assets/img/data viz/Example 7.png" width="450px" class="center" alt="" style ="display: block; margin: auto;">
 </div>
 {% endcapture %}

 {% capture card_content_8 %}
-Example 8: quarterly survey respondents, England and Wales, 2022 to 2023
+Example 8: Quarterly survey respondents, England and Wales, 2022 to 2023
 <div>
    <img src="assets/img/data viz/Example 8.png" width="450px" class="center" alt="" style ="display: block; margin: auto;">
 </div>